 Some reasons why you should look into our school visits program:

-- Our workshops also contain a number of hands-on activities designed to really engage students and involve them in the learning process
+- Our workshops also contain many interactive and hands-on activities designed to engage students and involve them in the learning process.

 - Our Model UN debating teaches students the skills of public speaking, negotiation and diplomacy.
 They will learn not only about the country they represent, but about how those countries work together in the UN to resolve global issues.

-- Our Model UN debating also gives students the opportunity to become familiar with the structure of debate in a non-competitive environment, which will provide a significant advantage should they choose to compete in the Evatt Trophy Competition.
+- Our Model UN debating also allows students to become familiar with the structure of debate in a non-competitive environment, which will provide a significant advantage should they choose to compete in the Evatt Trophy Competition.

-- Our Interactive Problem Solving (IPS) activities teach students the difficulties of multilateral decision making in crisis situations and give them an opportunity to improve their ability to work in a team with conflicting personalities
+- Our Interactive Problem Solving (IPS) activities teach students the difficulties of multilateral decision-making in crisis situations and allow them to improve their ability to work in a team with conflicting personalities.

-- We only charge to cover operational costs, as a result, our program is much less costly than other high school incursion programs (discounts are available for low ICSEA schools)
+- We only charge to cover operational costs.
+As a result, our programs are much more affordable than other high school incursion programs (discounts are available for low ICSEA schools).